 Incentive Pay For Substitute Teachers.
-Twenty-three districts provide incentive pay for substitute teachers.
-While most districts providing incentives provide additional pay to work a certain number of days or for working on Mondays and Friday, other districts provide additional pay for substitutes in alternative classrooms, high priority schools, and for exceptional child substitutes.
+In 23 districts, substitute teachers receive incentive pay.
+While most districts providing incentives provide additional pay to work a certain number of days or for working on Mondays and Friday, other districts provide

-In 2023, 69 districts had fulltime substitutes that are paid according to the certified teacher salary schedule and receive all benefits that regular teachers receive.
-In larger districts, full-time substitutes report to a specific school each day and provide coverage for whichever teaches are absent in a given day.
+In 2023, 69 districts had fulltime substitutes paid according to the certified teacher salary schedule and receiving all benefits that regular teachers receive.
+In larger districts, fulltime substitutes report to a specific school each day and receive coverage for whichever teachers are absent in a given day.